regb/recipe-book/cocktails/classic_martini.md

 ## Marche à suivre

-1. Mix gin, dry vermouth, and large ice cubes in a mixing glass.
+1. Mix gin, dry vermouth, and ice cubes in a mixing glass.
 Stir.

-2. Strain into a fancy circle glass.
+2. Strain into a fancy coupe, no ice.

 3. Add an olive or lemon peel for garnish.

 ## Remarques

 Classic martini is traditionally made with gin, not vodka.
-A modern version is to replace the gin by vodka.
+A modern version is to replace the gin with vodka.